Hidden Toxins in Food Labels: How to Identify Harmful Ingredients (Part 1)

 Contributes to insulin resistance, inflammation, and fatty liver disease.

-🔴 Trans Fats & Seed Oils
+🔴 Trans Fats and Industrial Seed Oils

 Partially hydrogenated oils, canola oil, soybean oil